 - Treat all problems, no matter how seemingly insignificant, in a professional manner

-- Treat all conferences as a useful tool in the development of the Student Teacher
+- Treat all conferences as a useful tool in the development of the Teacher Candidate

-- Help the Student Teacher to become self-directive, self-evaluative
+- Help the Teacher Candidate to become self-directive and self-evaluative

-- A Student Teacher needs to observe the class and the Cooperating Teacher at all points throughout the experience, even toward the end, as the Student Teacher is more perceptive and knows what to look for in a lesson.
-This does not mean that the student teacher is only observing and not taking part in the classroom activities.
-The Student Teacher should be encouraged to take notes on what is observed.
-The Student Teacher’s job while observing is to learn something new every time and reflect on what they can integrate into their planning and management when they are developing and teaching a lesson in the future.
-What the Student Teacher is observing is exactly what the administrator, Cooperating Teacher, University Coordinator observes when they visit a classroom.
-Those areas are identified below to help the student teacher identify what is important in an observation.
+A Student Teacher needs to observe the class and the Cooperating Teacher at all points throughout the experience, even toward the end, as the Teacher Candidate is more perceptive and knows what to look for in a lesson.
+This does not mean that the Teacher Candidate is only observing and not taking part in the classroom activities.
+The Teacher Candidate should be encouraged to take notes on what is observed.
+The Teacher Candidate’s job while observing is to learn something new every time and reflect on what they can integrate into their planning and management when they are developing and teaching a lesson in the future.

 Observing the Cooperating Teacher